List of prototype solar-powered cars: Aptera

+The Aptera solar EV prototype from Aptera Motors was shown and launched December, 2020.
+As of January 2023, first customer availability is expected in 2024.

 Daedalus

 "Daedalus" of the University of Minnesota was built in 2013 for the World Solar Challenge.
 It is currently on display at the PTC world headquarters in Boston, MA.

 Eos

 "Eos" of the University of Minnesota was built in 2015 for the World Solar Challenge and the 2016 American Solar Challenge.